 Petr KnothResearch Fellow

-I have been involved as a researcher and as a PI in a number of European Commission, national and international funded research projects.
-I am the founder of the CORE system and have worked as the lead architect, developer and manager for the CORE family of projects.
+I have been involved as a researcher and as a PI in a number of European Commission, national and international funded research projects in the areas of text-mining, open science and eLearning.

 Keys: Natural Language Processing, Text and data mining Open Access, Open Science, Scholarly communication Information Retrieval, Information Extraction, Recommendation systems, Scientometrics

 17 Feb 2017

 23 Jun 2016